SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

    ->     }
       }
-   // Error: redundant conformance of 'Array<Element>' to protocol 'Serializable' !!  <REPL Input>:1:18: error: conflicting conformance of 'Array<Element>' to protocol 'Serializable'; there cannot be more than one conformance, even with different conditional bounds
+   // Error: redundant conformance of 'Array<Element>' to protocol 'Serializable' !$ error: conflicting conformance of 'Array<Element>' to protocol 'Serializable'; there cannot be more than one conformance, even with different conditional bounds
    !! extension Array: Serializable where Element == String {
    !! ^
-   !! <REPL Input>:1:1: note: 'Array<Element>' declares conformance to protocol 'Serializable' here !! extension Array: Serializable where Element == Int {
+   !$ note: 'Array<Element>' declares conformance to protocol 'Serializable' here !! extension Array: Serializable where Element == Int {
    !! ^